 - Santa Fe Depots of the Plains, 2nd Edition, by Frank M. Ellington.
 This compendium of Santa Fe wood frame depots in Illinois, Missouri, Kansas, Colorado, Oklahoma, Texas and New Mexico was designed by the author to accomplish two purposes: to assist Santa Fe historians in gathering depictions of what was in Santa Fe wood-frame depots and to afford the modeler “accurate-for-that-structure drawings.”
 Available.

 - The One-Spot Twins, by Larry E. Brasher.
 This book tells the story of the pioneer diesel-electric locomotives that assured the success of the transition from steam to the diesel-electric locomotive on the Santa Fe Railway.
 Written in large part by a man who lived with, and on, the One-Spot Twins through their entire early Super Chief service, this is also the story of early multiple unit road diesel development on the Santa Fe as it really happened.
 Chapters cover: The origins of the Diesel Electric Locomotive, Early Developments at Winton and EMC, The Men Behind the Dream, The One-Spot Twins As Built, Early Testing, The First Super Chief, Making the Twins Work – the Maintainers, The Engineers, The Lightweight Super Chief, Rebuilding, and Later Service History.
 Softcover, 128 pages, 11×8½, profusely illustrated, one color plate, Bibliography, and Maintainers Roster.
-Available.
+Out of print.

 - Sounds of Santa Fe Steam Locomotives (CD), by Stan Kistler.
 This CD of the sounds of Santa Fe steam locomotives includes 21 tracks totaling 54 minutes recorded by L. Harris, S. Johnson, S. Kistler, and E. Ripley.
 All but one were recorded in California.
 One was recorded near Mountainair, New Mexico.
 Available.